 - The Engine Alliance GP7200 engines help the A380 comfortably meet ICAO Chapter Four noise standards.

 - The Emirates fleet, including A380s, has over 14% better fuel efficiency than the IATA global fleet average (as measured in 2013).

 - We continue to work closely with Airbus to further reduce the weight and enhance the fuel efficiency of future A380s.

-Aircraft from the Boeing 777 family are the workhorses of our fleet, with more than 136 of the long-range, wide-body aircraft currently in service.
+Aircraft from the Boeing 777 family are the workhorses of our fleet, and we are the largest operator of the long-range, wide-body aircraft.
 One variant, the Boeing 777-200LR, holds the world record for the longest non-stop distance ever travelled by a commercial aircraft, achieved on a 22-hour and 42-minute flight from Hong Kong to London.